+Data leaders face several challenges when setting up data governance.
+One of them is that there are only a few guidelines on implementing data governance and that knowledge remains mostly tacit.
 Here is the good news: Defining a data governance framework isn’t rocket science.
-There are established guidelines for setting up data governance, for instance the CDQ Data Excellence Model or the DAMA DMBOK.
-A proven approach to follow: Firstly, defining which data management activities are to be undertaken by whom in the organisation.
+CC CDQ's reference model for data governance can help in developing and implementing a data governance framework.
+A proven approach to follow: Firstly, defining which data management activities are to be undertaken by whom in the organization.
 Secondly, deciding how many people are needed to run the governance plan on a day-to-day basis.
 Thirdly, setting the mandate and decision-making rights for the people defining and monitoring the governance policies and standards.
 Fourthly, defining an implementation plan, including training, communication and change management activities.
 Finally, select the people executing data governance.

 To obtain management approval and budget, it is necessary to estimate how many employees are needed to execute effective data governance.
 The best way to determine that figure is to estimate the overall workload.
 In a typical data governance setup, there are some full-time positions, typically in a central data management team.
 In addition, there will also be some employees in the business units and support functions that cooperate with the central team.
 However, these are typically not full-time data management positions.

 To be effective, the people executing the data management activities need a clear mandate.
 The mandate defines the authority of the data management roles.
 If it is left unclear what they can or cannot decide, the entire governance setup will not work.
 In addition, it is necessary to define decision-making boards where stakeholders of the organization come together and align on data management activities and issues.
 This is needed because data is a shared resource, that is used by various organizational units.